TikTzuki/TikTzuki/README.md

 ```

-_**Life is like a camera: just focus on what is important, capture good times, develop from negative, and if things do not work out, take another shot!**_
+_**If you like what you do, and you're lucky enough to be good at it, do it for that reason.**_

-Daireth Winehouse
+Phil Grimshaw